-Low coolant is on the face of it an easy problem to solve – top it up, right?
-Yes for most that’s is all that’s required to fix the issue.
+Low coolant is, on the face of it, an easy problem to solve – top it up, right?
+Yes, for most, that’s all that’s required to fix the issue.
 But some systems will require a little help – a system bleed.
 More on this below.

-There’s a second concern with low coolant and it surrounds the question of why it’s low?
-Now some engines just use a little coolant and that’s OK, but an engine that requires a coolant top up very regularly needs investigation.
+There’s a second concern with low coolant, and it surrounds the question of why it’s low.
+Now some engines just use a little coolant, which is OK, but an engine that requires a coolant top-up regularly needs investigation.

 Airlocked Coolant System

 Low coolant and air locking are closely linked.
-In some cases they are cause and effect, When coolant runs low, the system tends to swallow gulps of air which air locks the system and prevents coolant moving around the circuit.
+In some cases, they are cause and effect; when coolant runs low, the system tends to swallow gulps of air which airlocks the system and prevents coolant from moving around the circuit.

-The result is no heat from the heater when the engine is at idle, at higher RPM’s the coolant pump has the power to overcome the the airlocked system and heat usually improves a little.
+The result is no heat from the heater when the engine is at idle; at higher RPM the coolant pump has the power to overcome the airlocked system, and heat usually improves a little.

-Some vehicles will self purge the air after a coolant top up but some won’t.
+Some vehicles will self-purge the air after a coolant top, but some won’t.
 And for those that won’t, the system will need a bleed.